Lighter-than-air systems · Crawl · Walk · Run

 CAD per tonne

 Published scheduled air cargo rates for northern Canada.
 Emergency charter rates are higher.
-Flyweight's target delivery cost is ~$800/tonne.
+Flyweight's design target is roughly $800/tonne delivered.

 8–10 weeks